gvwilson/sensibleadventures/iffy/iffy.md

 praying that the sound of her boots on the deck wouldn't draw attention.

 The ship's toolbox rattled as she dragged it out from under the bench at the *Guinevere*'s stern.
-Its cast-offs and hand-me-downs included only those tools so essential that even Uncle Jack couldn't afford to sell them.
+Its cast-offs and hand-me-downs included only those tools so essential that even Uncle Jack wouldn't sell them.
 After a furtive glance over her shoulder, she reached up under the bench and unclipped the canvas bag that held *her* tools, the ones she had salvaged and mended or been given in return for doing odd jobs for people around the harbor.